 Comply with the correspondence between the markings on the hydraulic unit's terminals and those on the outdoor unit when connecting the interconnection cables (fig. 42).

 An incorrect connection can cause the destruction of one of the units.

-▼ Electrical back-ups (heating and DHW)
+▼ Electrical back-ups

-- Connect the power supply of the back-ups to the mains supply board (fig. 42).
+Connect the power supply of the back-ups to the mains supply board (fig. 42).